MikeHopley/ftl-ships-strategy/index.md

 Zoltan Shield provides strong defence in most fights, so consider delaying shields-3 or even shields-4, in the hope of finding a good weapon.
 Power constraints also make shields-4 less immediately useful (although still very good).

 Autofiring the ion on shields is not always the best tactic.
 Consider sending some ion into enemy weapons; this kills ships more slowly but can be safer.
-Micro the drone so it doesn't waste time firing when their shield is up.
+Micro the drone so it doesn’t waste time firing when their shield is up.
 Against enemies with two shields, fully charge the Charge Ion for the first volley to help it "stick" (and if you only hit one shot, start again).

 Delay using the backup battery as long as possible&thinsp;&mdash;&thinsp;usually after your Zoltan Shield goes down.
 Position the beam drone so it will fire the instant shields go down, then divert its power to engines.
 You do not need the battery for this!
 When the beam drone has started firing, cutting power will not interrupt its beam; you can micro that power to engines as a shot comes in.